Franek-Antoniak/image-vote/README.md

 >> - Spring Data
 >> - Spring Security
 >> - Spring MVC.
-> - For the build system, I have used Gradle.
+> - I have used Gradle for the build automation tool.
 > - For the template engine, I have used FreeMarker.
 > - Other libraries in the project:
->> - Object Mapper
+>> - Mapstruct
 >> - Lombok
 >> - Hibernate
+>> - Hibernate Validator
+>> -
 >> - H2 Database
 >> - Google OAUTH2
-> - Patterns such as MVC, Builder, Observer, Singleton, State, and Proxy were used in the design all across of the application.
+> - Patterns such as MVC, Builder, DTO, Dependency Injection, and Proxy were used in the design all across of the application.
 > - All connections are authorized, and the user should not be able to find vulnerable places in the application.
 > - The DTO helps to separate the structures of the individual entities in the database from the logic.
 > - An image compression algorithm was used to optimise the speed of the front-end.